steadybit/docs-public/install-and-configure/install-agents/aws-cloud/README.md

 ```
 {% endcode %}

 FIS will create a [ServiceLinkedRole](https://docs.aws.amazon.com/fis/latest/userguide/using-service-linked-roles.html) `AWSServiceRoleForFIS` when you start an experiment.
 If you started the experiment from the ui and the role is already existing, you can omit the `iam:CreateServiceLinkedRole` permission.
-If you want to start the very experiment via the steadybit agent, you will need to add the permission.
+If you want to start the very first fis experiment via the steadybit agent, you will need to add the permission.

 </details>